-now saves you also.[†] Believers are saved by what baptism effects through Christ's death and resurrection.
+now saves you also.† Believers are saved by what baptism effects through Christ's death and resurrection.
 (CSB)

-pledge of a good conscience toward God.[†] See NIV text note.
-"Response" is a better translation than "pledge."
+appeal to God for a good conscience.† "Response" is a better translation than "pledge."
 Baptism should result also in a commitment on the part of the believer in all good conscience to make sure that what baptism effects will produce a sanctified Christian life.
 (CSB)